Gyroscope Precession and Hidden Reactions: A Step-by-Step Guide

 Test A: The Gyroscopic Precession Test (Active Spin, $L \gg 0$)

-How the system shifts its constraints is vital here: because the dual gyro axles initially rest via gravity at a 45° inclination on their axle holders, the resulting precession vector allows them to immediately spring into action.
-The twin gyros lift off their holders and climb their orbit synchronously toward the optimum horizontal mark, generating an internal vertical reaction vector that perfectly balances the potential downward Newtonian reaction force before any downward motion can occur.
-The tracking line remains level at $0^\circ$, and the spring remains uncompressed:
+Because the gyro axles rest at a 45° initial gravitational inclination on their holders, the forced horizontal torque causes the transient vertical precession vector ($\vec{\tau}_v$) to activate immediately.
+The gyros lift synchronously from their cradles into an upward and outward precessional orbit, generating an internal vertical reaction vector that counteracts the downward Newtonian vector.
+The tracking line remains level at $0^\circ$, leaving the spring uncompressed and completely balanced:

 $$\Delta z_{\text{Test A}} = 0 \quad \text{implying} \quad \ddot{z} = 0$$

-4. The Pulsed Torque Method: Unidirectional Momentum Accumulation
+5. The Pulsed Torque Method: Unidirectional Momentum Accumulation

 $$\vec{v}_z = \vec{\Omega} \times \vec{r}$$